Makoto (Street Fighter): Conception and design

 Designed as a "masculine, fierce hot headed girl", the direction they took with Makoto caused significant discussion amongst the team.

 During development of Street Fighter III: 2nd Impact, the development team was tasked to create a character based around the karate concept of ikken hissatsu, which they summed up as "simple, direct and powerful".
 Feeling other Street Fighter characters Ryu and Ken use a more "American" form of karate, they focused on Makoto having a more Japanese style, with a secondary focus to illustrate her determination to fix up her rundown dojo.
 Designed by Keigo Chimoto, Developer Hidetoshi Ishizawa noted that due to them running out of time to properly implement her, they were unable to add her to 2nd Impact before release and instead added her to its followup title, Street Fighter III: Third Strike.
 Chimoto would later praise Ishizawa's "ability to adjust", feeling it benefited her development.
 In order to give a "hot-blooded" tone to her character, her dialogue in-game is spoken with a Japanese Tosa dialect.

-Makoto stands 160 cm tall (5 ft 2 in) and has measurements of 80-61-87 cm (32-24-34 in).
+Makoto stands and has measurements of 80-61-87 cm (32-24-34 in).
 During development many designs were proposed with a guideline to include a loose fitting karate gi though the amount of the outfit sometimes varied drastically from one design to the next.
 The gi was intended to be the oversized and loose fitting on her due to it being her deceased father's.
 According to the book All About Capcom Fighting Games 1987-2000, due to her behavior and attire she is commonly confused by players to be "Ryu's little sister".
 Her finalized design consists of a barefoot muscular woman with short black hair wearing a white loose gi, a red halter top underneath her gi resting at her cleavage, a long flowing yellow ribbon around her neck.
 The ribbon in particular was added by 3rd Strikes development team to demonstrate her speed and trajectory, as well as telegraph to the opponent certain moves Makoto performs.